DigitalExpart/PAKtIQ/LIVE_BACKEND_COMPLETE.md

 ### Daily Reminders
 - Set a specific time (e.g., 9:00 AM)
 - Notification fires every day at that time
-- "🎯 Pakt Reminder: Time to work on [Pakt Name]"
+- "🎯 Resolve Reminder: Time to work on [Resolve Name]"

 ### Weekly Reminders
 - Choose specific days of the week